asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ### A Response to Big Code Reviews

 Even when teams did practice code reviews they were often handled at the end of a large project.
-They were usually held as large meetings where the attendees have to be interrupted to attend the meeting in person.
+They were usually held as large meetings where the attendees had to be interrupted to attend the meeting in person.
 The expectation is that the attendees have spent a significant amount of time pouring over huge amounts of code so that they can provide detailed advice and recommendations in the meeting.

 This practice fails for a number of reasons.
 It is often way too late in the development cycle to give anything more than trivial feedback.
 Any significant changes would typically cause the team massive amounts of rework and presumably put them well behind their schedule.
 This works to frustrate both the author and the reviewer; feeling that these meetings are a waste of time.
 Furthermore, it is nearly impossible for someone to be able to give a detailed and high-quality review of such large amounts of code.
 Typically lots of issues slip through the cracks when having code reviews of this magnitude.